 SUBJECT TO CHANGE.
 SSDC RETURNS IN 2021!
 2021 LIMITED ENROLLMENT is now open.
+If ENROLLMENT is closed, a WAITLIST FORM will be available.
 Tentative Camp Dates will be from Monday June 21 – Friday August 13, 2021.
 CAMP CLOSED – Monday July 5th.
 Southampton Summer Day Camp campers can enroll in a Full 8-week program.
 Limited 4-week sessions are offered during the first (June 21 – July 16) or last (July 19 – August 13) four weeks of the summer.
 In addition to a Full Day program for 3- and 4-year age campers we also offer a Mini-Day (9:00-1:30) program.
 (Mini-Day does not include Transportation)

 What does camp tuition include?